I-2-5-76.Obtaining Assistance in Processing Foreign Claims and Evidence

 C. Obtaining Foreign Law Interpretation

 An ALJ may not take administrative notice of foreign law.
 Therefore, the ALJ must develop adequate proof of relevant foreign law and admit this evidence into the record at the hearing level.
-If the ALJ needs proof or interpretation of a foreign law, he or she must request the information from the Office of the General Counsel (OGC) through the ODAR regional office.
+If the ALJ needs proof or interpretation of a foreign law, he or she must request the information from the Office of the General Counsel (OGC) through the OHO regional office.

 D. Obtaining Foreign Evidence